Keep It Green: 6 Ways to Make Black Friday Environmentally Friendly

-It may feel a bit odd to bring a bunch of them with you, but it can help make a huge difference.
-Every year, we throw away enough plastic to circle the planet four times, according to some sources.
+It may feel a bit odd to bring a bunch of them with you, but it can help you make a huge difference.
+Every year, we throw away enough plastic to circle the planet four times.

 Instead of contributing to plastic debris in the oceans and toxic emissions generated when manufacturing plastics, bring and reuse your own bags.

-4. I Walk or Cycle to the Store
+4. I Walk or Bike to the Store

 Why drain energy resources when you don’t need to?

-Walking or biking to the stores you plan on visiting for Black Friday is a great way to see how cheap, healthy and environmentally friendly leaving the car at home can be.
-As long as I don’t have to carry large objects, I will be more than comfortable -- and you will be, too.
+Walking or biking to the store when the weather is right is a great way to see how cheap, healthy and environmentally friendly leaving the car at home can be.
+As long as I don’t have to carry large objects, I will be more than comfortable.

 5. I Keep an Eye on Eco-Friendly Products